Raid Boss Overview – Tapu Bulu

 | Great | Medium |

-- Players rush throws when Tapu Bulu moves side to side.
+Don’t rush your throws when Tapu Bulu is moving side to side.

 Sunny / Clear Weather